ae6rt/x509/README.md

 ## x509

-x509 is a tool to print commonly useful fiels in an X.509 certificate
+_x509_ is a tool to print commonly useful fields in an X.509 certificate.

 ## Build